PrefectHQ/prefect/docs/concepts/automations.md

 # Automations <span class="badge cloud"></span>

-Automations in Prefect Cloud enable you to configure [actions](#actions) that Prefect executes automatically based on [trigger](#triggers) conditions related to your flows and work pools.
+Automations in Prefect Cloud enable you to configure [actions](#actions) that Prefect executes automatically based on [trigger](#triggers) conditions.

-Using triggers and actions you can automatically kick off flow runs, pause deployments, or send custom notifications in response to real-time monitoring events.
+Potential triggers include the occurrence of events from changes in a flow run's state - or the absence of such events.
+You can event define your own custom trigger to fire based on an [event](/cloud/events/) created from a webhook or a custom event defined in Python code.

+Potential actions include kicking off flow runs, pausing schedules, and sending custom notifications.

 !!! cloud-ad "Automations are only available in Prefect Cloud"
     [Notifications](/concepts/notifications/) in an open-source Prefect server provide a subset of the notification message-sending features available in Automations.

+Automations provide a flexible and powerful framework for automatically taking action in response to events.

 ## Automations overview